 BELL Summer Internship Program

-The application for the BELL Summer Internship Program 2019 is closed.
+The application for the BELL Summer Internship Program 2020 is now open!

 Descriptions of the Program

 The goal of this internship is to provide hands on research experience to students interested in pursuing graduate work in Cognitive and Language Development or a related field.
 Successful applicants will be paired with a graduate student or postdoc mentor and will have the opportunity to conduct research at local children’s museums and in the lab, and collaborate on a variety of on-going and new projects.
 Our lab uses looking time, eye tracking, free play, intervention, and other behavioral methods to investigate inductive learning and statistical inference in social cognition, category learning, physical reasoning, causal learning, word learning, and other domains.